 Red Rum was headed for the Grand National once again in 1978 but suffered a hairline fracture in one of his heels shortly before the race.
 He was retired soon after, but his public life and fame by no means diminished with the end of his career.
 Red Rum was a national celebrity by this time and traveled all over the country for various engagements.
 He often led pre-race parades at Aintree and was a popular guest at charity benefits and public events.

 When Red Rum died on October 18, 1995, his remains were lovingly buried at the winning post at Aintree Racecourse.
 Ginger McCain, the trainer who led this remarkable horse to his life of victory, said that the burial place was perfect.
-He reported that he was comforted by the thought of all future winning horses racing over Red Rum on the way to their own victories.
+He reported that he was comforted by the thought of all future winning horses would race past Red Rum on the way to their own victories.